cpluspluscrowe/SoftwareAssurance/ProjectProposal.md

  ## Platform

-Jenkins largely runs on the JVM, so it is open platform and runs on MacOS, Windows, and Linux OS.
-Running Jenkins requires either Java 8 or Docker.
+Jenkins largely runs on the JVM, so Jenkins is able to run on any operating system capable of running either Java 8 or Docker.

 ## Documentation sources

-The [Jenkins Documentation Home Page](https://jenkins.io/doc/) provides a great deal of easily accessible information, including a guided tour, a user handbook and plenty of resources and tutorials.
+The [Jenkins Documentation Home Page](https://jenkins.io/doc/) provides a great deal of easily accessible information, including a guided tour, user handbook, tutorials, and plenty of other resources.

 ## Discuss License

 The Jenkins core is under the [MIT license](https://opensource.org/licenses/MIT), so its software can be used publically or privately, as long as the copyright notice is included in all copies or substantial portions of the software.
-I'm also assuming that the client must publically disclose that they've utilized Jenkins within their software project.
+This assumes that the client must publically disclose that they've utilized Jenkins within their software project.

 ## Procedures for making contributions

 The options for participating and making contributions to the Jenkins project are well defined at their [participate](https://jenkins.io/participate/) page.
-A beginner’s guide for new contributors can be found on their [wiki](https://wiki.jenkins.io/display/JENKINS/Beginners+Guide+to+Contributing)
+A beginner’s guide for new contributors can be found on their [wiki](https://wiki.jenkins.io/display/JENKINS/Beginners+Guide+to+Contributing).

 ## Contributor agreements
-As a contributor, "you activiely help improve Jenkins and plugins by contributing code, documentation, translations, or tests"
+As a contributor, "you activiely help improve Jenkins and plugins by contributing code, documentation, translations, or tests."
 * https://jenkins.io/participate/

 Committers must sign a contributor’s license agreement (CLA).
 This provides certain rights to contributors, such as the right to contribute, copyright ownership, and a patent grant.
 If a company is placing an employee on the project, the company must sign a Corporate CLA.